braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/browser_extensions.md

 ## What's not supported

-* Manifest v3 Service Workers do not support importing modules meant for web environments.
+* Manifest v3 service workers do not support importing modules meant for web environments.

 ## Extension types